DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Model Details

 \section{Model Details}

 \textbf{\dallevqgan{}.} \dallevqgan{} is a 120M parameter model.
 A VQGAN~\cite{Esser2021} pretrained on ImageNet \cite{Deng2009} is used as the dVAE, which compresses 256x256 RGB images into a 16x16=256 grid of image tokens, with codebook size 1024.
-The transformer has 16 attention blocks and is trained on 15M image-text pairs from Conceptual Captions \cite{Sharma2018,Changpinyo2021}.\footnote{\url{https://github.com/robvanvolt/DALLE-models/tree/main/models/taming_transformer/16L_64HD_8H_512I_128T_cc12m_cc3m_3E}} Following the default implementation, we use generic stochastic sampling without top-k / top-p filtering.
+The transformer has 16 attention blocks and is trained on 15M image-text pairs from Conceptual Captions 3M (CC3M)~\cite{Sharma2018} and 12M (CC12M)~\cite{Changpinyo2021}.\footnote{\url{https://github.com/robvanvolt/DALLE-models/tree/main/models/taming_transformer/16L_64HD_8H_512I_128T_cc12m_cc3m_3E}} Following the default implementation, we use generic stochastic sampling without top-k / top-p filtering.

-\textbf{\mindalle{}.} \mindalle{}~\cite{kakaobrain2021minDALL-E} is a 1.3B parameter model trained on 15M image-text pairs from Conceptual Captions.
-Its VQGAN based dVAE compresses 256x256 RGB images into a 16x16=256 grid of image tokens, with codebook size 16384.
+\textbf{\mindalle{}.} \mindalle{}~\cite{kakaobrain2021minDALL-E} is a 1.3B parameter model trained on image-text pairs from CC3M and CC12M.
+Its VQGAN-based dVAE compresses 256x256 RGB images into a 16x16=256 grid of image tokens, with codebook size 16384.
 Following the default implementation, we use top-k (256) sampling.

 \textbf{X-LXMERT.} X-LXMERT is a 228M parameter model~\cite{Cho2020}.
 The model consists of a cross-modal transformer and a GAN-based image decoder.
 The model encodes 256x256 RGB images as an 8x8 grid of image tokens, with codebook size 10000.
 The image codes are obtained by k-means clustering on the features of a pretrained object detector~\cite{Anderson2018,He2017} trained on Visual Genome~\cite{Krishna2016}.
 The model is trained with four objectives: visual question answering, masked language modeling, image-text alignment, and text-to-image generation.
 The model is trained on a combination of image captioning and visual question answering datasets~\cite{Antol2015,Goyal2017,Hudson2019,Zhu2016}, where 180K images are from the MS COCO and Visual Genome.
 Following the default implementation, we use Mask-Predict-4~\cite{Ghazvininejad2019} sampling.